Manage App Navigation

 Default Routes

-The boilerplate comes with two routes which cannot be removed, or else navigation will break.
+The boilerplate comes with two routes which should always exist:

 • / - The home page.